It’s called the Mother Of All Boogies.

 Most jumpers have License A, which requires 25 jumps.
 From there it goes up to License D, which is more than 500 jumps, Macbeth said.

-A bigger plane will be used for this year’s event and jumps, holding as many as 23 people, as opposed to the four-person planes used previously.
-The jumps will be also be at 14,000 feet instead of 10,000 feet, giving skydivers about 30 seconds more of “freefall.”
+A bigger plane will be used for this year’s event and jumps, holding as many as eight people as opposed to the two-person planes used previously.
+The jumps will be also be at 13,000 feet instead of 10,000 feet giving divers about 30 seconds more of freefall.

-This year, the boogie will feature three off-site jumps: Moab Airpark, Sorrell River Ranch, and a private property in Castle Valley.
+This year the boogie will feature four off-site jumps: Moab Airpark, Mineral Bottom Canyon, a private property in Castle Valley and Caveman Ranch.

 The event is hosting a barbecue at the airport on Friday, Sept.
-26, catered by skydiver Jeff Randleman for all Boogie participants.
+27, catered by Red Cliffs Lodge for all Boogie participants.

-Skydive industry vendors will be on-site to show new products off, as well as the Quesadilla Mobilla and a canteen with food and beverages.
-The registration fee is $45, and jumpers pay $27 per jump.
+Skydive industry vendors will be on-site to show new products off as well as a canteen with food and beverages.
+The registration fee is $45, and jumpers pay roughly $26 per jump.

 Macbeth is looking to continue to grow the annual event.

 “We would like to have five or six off-site jumps but it’s hard to get the permits on different people’s property.
 In the future, we would like more people, we would like to have 200 to 250 again, but the economy is still down and it takes a lot of money to skydive.”